ArctiqTeam/tower-webhook/README.md

  * Customize the vars.yml file accordingly
  * Customize the hosts file as needed - this is the host that will run the webhook
+ * The playbook / role uses the following environment vars that need to be before running the playbook - GH_SECRET (used in the GH webhook) and TOWER_PASSWORD (currently just admin user is supported)
  * Run the playbook

 ## License